Zarathustra

 "...there

-'zaotar', Zoroaster, and in India by the "wisdom" poetry of
+by the 'zaotar', Zoroaster, and in India by the "wisdom"

-the 'hotar', with characteristic eleven-syllable verses.
-This 'zaotar/hotar'
+poetry of the 'hotar', with characteristic eleven-syllable verses.

-poetry, with its predominantly instructive content, is extremely elaborate,
+This 'zaotar/hotar' poetry, with its predominantly instructive content,

 Gnoli